Striking out 12, Taiwan defeats Venezuela 4-1 in the Little League World Series semifinal

+“He’s the ace pitcher for the team and he shows leadership,” manager Lee Cheng-Ta said through an interpreter.
+“He’s calm and he works hard, so every time we’ve had an important game he’s always the one to be carrying the responsibility.”

-Taiwan managed only three hits but didn’t need them, as it collected eight walks and scored twice on wild pitches.
+Taiwan also managed only three hits but collected eight walks and scored twice on wild pitches.

 Kuei-Shan Little League from Taoyuan, Taiwan, made it to the semifinal on the international side of the bracket in 2023 but ultimately settled for third place.
-Manager Lee Cheng-Ta has brought the team back to South Williamsport but with an entirely different roster.
+Cheng-Ta brought the team back to South Williamsport but with an entirely different roster.

 As Lai racked up strikeouts, Venezuela struggled to consistently find the strike zone.
 Wild pitches proved costly from the start.
 In the first inning, a pitch from starter Luis Yepez reached the backstop, allowing Chiu Wei-Che to safely slide home and put Taiwan on the board.